 Symptoms are also different for everyone.
 For some, it can stay the same for years, for others it can progress rapidly, with frequent flares.
 It can affect different parts of your body, sparing others.

 Coping with arthritis is a complicated process, but everyone with arthritis can follow some common rules of thumb.

-“Learning about the disease and treatment options, making time for physical activity and maintaining a healthy weight are essential,” according to the Arthritis Foundation.
+Learning about the disease and treatment options, getting physical activity, and maintaining a healthy weight are essential, according to the Arthritis Foundation.

 Don’t let pain and fatigue become too much to bear.
 You can use both medication and non-medication techniques to manage the disease.